vitalyq/frontend-cookbook/favicons.md

 # Prepare a Favicon and Other Icons
 ## Generate Icons

 - Prepare the original SVG or PNG icon.
-PNG should be 512 pixel square image.
+PNG should be a 512-pixel square image.
 Even bigger PNG is recommended to be future proof.
 - Upload the original icon to [RealFaviconGenerator](https://realfavicongenerator.net/).
 - Configure all the fields.
 - Upload `Dedicated picture`s if certain images don't look good.